 Olive shook his head.

-“Peculiar… It’s most likely that this man’s—Werner—vitae was what was infected and somehow that isn’t immediately transferable to you,” Francis explained, putting a hand to his chin.
+“Peculiar… It’s most likely that this man’s—Werner—vitae was what was infected and somehow that isn’t immediately transferable to you,” Francis explained, putting a hand to his chin again.
 “I would like to believe that you’re safe, but I would have to see your vitae to be sure.
 So when you have a conductor on hand—”

 “About that, Francis—” Olive closed his mouth.
 Wait.
 Maybe this wasn’t a good time.